seblucas/angular-bootstrap-grid-list-toggle/README.md

 ## Settings

-Settings can be provided as attributes in the `<sl-page-size-changer>` :
+Settings can be provided as attributes in the `<sl-grid-list-toggle>` :

  * `ng-model` (mandatory) : Curent active template.
 You'll want to use it in your NgInclude source.